 After the artist’s death in 1980, the Clyfford Still Estate was sealed off from public and scholarly view.
-Still’s will stipulated that his estate be given in its entirety to an American city willing to establish a permanent museum dedicated solely to his work, ensuring its survival for exhibition and study.
+Still thought the best way to experience his art was by seeing it all in one place and his will stipulated that his estate be given in its entirety to an American city willing to establish a permanent museum dedicated solely to his work, ensuring its survival for exhibition and study.
 In August 2004, the City of Denver, under the leadership of then Mayor John W. Hickenlooper, was selected by Still’s wife, Patricia Still, to receive the substantial Still collection.
 In 2005, Patricia Still also bequeathed to the city her own estate, which included select paintings by her husband as well as his complete archives.
-The Still Museum collection, which represents 95 percent of the artist’s lifetime output, includes approximately 3,125 works created between 1920 and 1980.
+The Clyfford Still Museum collection, which represents 95 percent of the artist’s lifetime output, includes approximately 3,125 works created between 1920 and 1980.

 Officers and Board of Directors

 Chairman and Chief Executive Officer, Anschutz Exploration Corporation

 Executive Director (retired), Arts & Venues Denver

 Portfolio Manager, Anschutz Investment Company

 Sandra L. Still Campbell